NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria: Experiment Details

 \textbf{NFSP.} Maintains a uniform mixture of policies comprising all previously trained agents.
-Each iteration, a new agent is initialized and use PPO to train a approximate best-response agent against the mixture of prior policies.
+Each iteration, a new agent is initialized and uses PPO to train an approximate best-response agent against the mixture of prior policies.
 The newly trained agent is added to the population after each iteration.

 \textbf{PSRO.} The setup follows NFSP but replaces uniform mixing with a meta-game constructed from pairwise interactions among historical agents.
 Each entry of the payoff matrix is estimated from rollouts with $128$ parallel environments and $1{,}000$ steps per environment.
 A Nash equilibrium of this meta-game is then approximated via fictitious play~\citep{brown1951iterative} for $10{,}000$ iterations, and the resulting mixed strategy defines the new population distribution.
 Training then continues with a newly initialized agent.
+In addition, we train a distillation agent by behavior cloning on rollout actions generated by the opponent mixture, yielding a single policy trained from the mixture's induced behavior.

 \textbf{MMD.} A single policy is trained in self-play using PPO.
-The original paper states they use PPO but change forward KL to reversed KL; however, we hypothesize their intention is to add an additional KL regularization term.
-Based on their setup, the reference policy is set to a uniform policy.
-Following \citet{DBLP:conf/iclr/SokotaDKLLMBK23}, we evaluate magnet coefficients in $\{0.05, 0.1, 0.2\}$ and find most of the time $0.05$ yields better performance, hence use it for all experiments.
+Our implementation follows the implementation in \citet{rudolph2025reevaluating}.
+Based on their setup, the magnet policy is set to a uniform policy where we control the regularization strength by the entropy regularization, we set the magnet coefficient to $0.05$ aligned with \citet{DBLP:conf/iclr/SokotaDKLLMBK23}.

+\textbf{R-NaD.} Our implementation of R-NaD is heavily inspired by \citet{rudolph2025reevaluating}.
+Within each outer-loop iteration, a fixed anchor policy defines the regularization term and remains unchanged during the inner-loop updates.
+For each batch of self-play trajectories, we compute per-player V-trace targets under the regularized reward and optimize the sum of a critic regression loss and a Neural Replicator Dynamics (NeuRD)~\citep{hennes2020neural} policy loss.